8 ways to boost your energy levels in autumn

 2.)
 Massage your feet

 Feet are the basis of our body and how we stand in life.
 They give us support and stability.
 In summer we often run barefoot, but from autumn onwards our feet are mostly hidden in shoes.
 Self-massage is a beneficial practice that will make your feet feel warmer, wider and lighter!
-Join me for a free workshop during the Mental Health week in October and try it out.
+Join my free workshop (in German) during the Mental Health week in October and try it out.
 Your feet will love it.
-More information and registration here.

 3.)
 Go to sleep earlier